Sp0ne/Sp0ne/README.md

 ### Hey 👋🏻,

 Hello there, I'm [Vince.
-S.][1], a passionate Frenchie 🇫🇷 self-taught Full Stack digital developer, who enjoys creating and developing web interface, mobile applications, animations and beautiful designs.
+S.][1], a passionate Frenchie 🇫🇷 Full stack developer, who enjoys creating and developing web interface, mobile applications, animations and beautiful designs.
 I perform active technological monitoring and stay current on standards and languages.

-For over 7 years now, I have worked 💻 for French companies such as France24, France Media Monde, Leaders League, Carrieres Juridiques, Resolis, RFI, Ovomaltine, Hydralin, Apec, Loisirs-Reductions, Web Agencies and many small and medium companies.

 Also I'm a music addict 🎶, roadtriper 🚀, and Taekwondo's 🥋 lovers..

 ## 🔗 How to get in touch